deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

 ## WHAT TO EXPECT...
 1. First we will install the necessary Python library required which is  `powerbiclient`.
 We will then open Jupyter-Notebook
-2. Secondly, frm `powerbiclient` we will import the libraries
+2. We will then open Jupyter-Notebook and import the necessary library installed
+3. Here we will import the authentication method from `powerbiclient` to grant access to our online PowerBI workspace
+4. Here, we will then setup the workspace and report id to identify the Power BI report located in our online Power BI workspace